 In addition, Melissa discovered that she delighted in unleashing middle school students’ creativity.
 “As a parent coach, I rejoiced in spending time with a bunch of compassionate, funny, and smart human beings,” Melissa says.
 “If you step up to coach a team, prepare to be wowed, transformed and inspired.”

-Power of the Pen is returning to in-person tournaments for 2021-2022.
+Power of the Pen is returning to in-person tournaments in 2022-2023.
 Parents are encouraged to work with schools to form Power of the Pen teams, following all school rules and guidelines to ensure student safety.
 If you are interested, Power of the Pen can connect you with current coaches to learn more about what’s involved in coaching a team.
 Contact us at firstname.lastname@example.org.